leah-choco/README.md-Generator/README.md

   ## Description
-  This is an app run in the integrated terminal in node.js that will create a ReadMe based on your input.
+  It's an app to create a readme from node.js in the terminal

   ## Installation
-  You will need inquirer as an npm package.
+  Need inquirer package

   ## Usage
-  You will use this in the integrated terminal.
+  None

   ## Contributing
-  Contact me to contribute.
+  Contact me

   ## Tests
-  None.
+  None

   ## License

   Click the badge at the top of the README.md to go to the information about the chosen license.

-  ISC
+  Apache 2.0

   ## Questions